SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

-• Increase the number of students served by counselors
+• Increase the number of students served by counselors;

 • Increase the number of students who stay connected to counseling organizations